PurpleTime

 Slide showing goals of the PurpleTime project.

-Ironically, the shuttles were already providing realtime information to KAT via their onboard Android tablets, but that information wasn’t available to riders.
+The irony: the shuttles were already sending realtime location data to KAT via onboard Android tablets.
+It just wasn’t available to anyone else.

 System architecture schematic.